tcl002/cse15l-lab-reports/lab-report-3-week-6.md

 Here is how I tested the files.
 I used the `javac` and `java` method for this because I forgot about the `make test` command.
 ![Image](testing.png)

 Here is how I combined everything into one line.
 I used the `make test` command this time.
 Again, I only screenshotted the beginning and end of the command because there were so many files being copied over.
-Also, the tests actually don't run correctly when condensing the commands into one line.
-I am not sure of what the issue is but I tried using both `make test` as well as the `javac` and `java` commands but they both failed.
+The usual `javac` and `java` commands are replaced because the server is running on an older version of java.
 ![Image](scpandtest1.png)

 ![Image](scpandtest2.png)